 From 2008-2017, I was the Communications and Special Projects Officer for the Miami-based Rubell Family Collection, one of the most significant private collections of contemporary art in the world.

 I worked with The Wooster Group on the development and production of House/Lights, which was named by the New York Times in 2018 as one of the 25 best shows of the last 25 years.
 House/Lights toured 16 cities around the world and received an Obie Award for Best Production.
 I’ve also produced a benefit for The Wooster Group and now serve on its board.

 I worked with Marianne Weems and her company The Builders Association on Alladeen and Super Vision, both of which premiered at the Brooklyn Academy of Music and toured to a combined total of 42 cities.
-Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production for my performance.
+Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production.